Orbital correlations in ultrathin films of late transition metals: Two-site model

 \section{Two-site model}

-In the Mott and Kugel-Khomskii theories, two-site models provide a two-particle ansatz for the extended system.
-In this section, we consider such a model.
+In this section, we consider a two-site approximation, and show that in the cubic harmonic basis the nearest-neighbor orbital correlations are essentially the same as in the Kugel-Khomskii model.
+In the subsequent sections, we show that the form of correlations becomes different in the spherical harmonic basis, which is more practical for analyzing extended systems and SOC.
 We choose the x-axis along the direction between the two sites, the y-axis in-plane perpendicular to it, and the z-axis normal to the plane.
-Intra-orbital hopping between sites is described by the matrix elements $t_{x^2-y^2}$, $t_{xy}$.
+Intra-orbital hopping between sites is described by the matrix elements $t_{x^2-y^2}$ and $t_{xy}$.
 Inter-orbital hopping vanishes because the orbital $d_{x^2-y^2}$ is symmetric with respect to the inversion of the y-axis, while the orbital $d_{xy}$ is antisymmetric.
-Using the Koster-Slater parameters, and accounting for the fact that the signs of hopping amplitudes in the hole representation are opposite to those in the electron representation, we calculate $t_{x^2-y^2}=0.32$~eV, $t_{xy}$ $=-0.27$~eV for Ni, and $t_{x^2-y^2}=0.39$~eV, $t_{xy}$ $=-0.33$~eV for Co with precision of about $0.01$~eV~\cite{Harrison}.
-The only distinction between this system and that considered in the Kugel-Khomskii model is a small difference between the amplitudes of hopping on the two orbitals.
+Using the Koster-Slater parameters, and accounting for the fact that the signs of hopping amplitudes in the hole representation are opposite to those in the electron representation, we calculate $t_{x^2-y^2}=0.32$~eV, $t_{xy}$ $=-0.27$~eV for Ni, and $t_{x^2-y^2}=0.39$~eV, $t_{xy}$ $=-0.33$~eV for Co with a precision of about $0.01$~eV~\cite{Harrison}.
+The only distinction between this system and the system considered in the Kugel-Khomskii model is a small difference between the amplitudes of hopping on the two orbitals.